GabrielMajeri/blog/_posts/2020-05-31-adding-symbol-stripping-to-cargo.md

 ## Second attempt

-After a nightly with the compiler changes get released, I brushed off my old code and opened a [new pull request](https://github.com/rust-lang/cargo/pull/8246).
-With helpful feedback from [Joseph Richey](https://github.com/josephlr) and Alex Crichton, I've fixed a bug and added a few tests.
+After a nightly with the compiler changes got released, I brushed off my old code and opened a [new pull request](https://github.com/rust-lang/cargo/pull/8246).
+With helpful feedback from [Joseph Richey](https://github.com/josephlr) and Alex Crichton, I fixed a bug and added a few tests.
 The commits were soon merged into `master`!

 I've also [added a comment](https://github.com/rust-lang/cargo/issues/3483#issuecomment-631395566) describing the fix back on the original issue, in case somebody stumbles across it on Google and wants to know how to strip symbols from their binaries.